When does registration open and what is the tuition fee? Please go to our tuition by location page for the most current information.

 How about siblings 8 mo and under?
 Siblings of a paid registrant, 8 months and under, as of first day of class, are free of charge.
 At Burlingame Rec and Beresford Center they are not officially registered but on first day you must tell the teacher you are bringing the child and give the teacher the name and date of birth.
 At Millbrae, PJCC and Parent's Place they need to be registered.

-May I bring both of my children to the same class?
+May I bring both of my children to the same mixed age class?
 Yes!
 Not only may you, we encourage you to!
 In each class we strive to create a musically rich, developmentally appropriate environment where the whole family can enjoy music and nurture skills at the level right for each child.
 Mixed-age classes also provide a rich learning environment because children of different ages thrive when they interact with each other.
+Note: This policy does not apply to Rhythm Kids unless both children are either 4 or 5 yrs.
+Please contact us with questions.

 Do you pro-rate for late registration?
 Pro-rated registration is only allowed at Beresford Park Rec.
 In all other locations you can register up to week 3 and use your 3 "make ups" instead of pro-rating so that you can enjoy the full semester.